A guest approaches the reception desk at a hotel and says to the desk manager, “Hi. I’d like a room for a week, perhaps longer.”

 Customization

 With the exception of basic portable displays, modern trade show exhibits are bigger, brighter, and curvier than ever.
 Even traditional square and rectangle booths have gotten more upscale as customization has gotten easier and more affordable.
 Rentals included.
-Gone are those basic and battered booths so common in the past from show organizers.
+Gone are those basic and battered booths so common from show organizers and general service contractors (GSC).
 Now, it’s nearly impossible to tell a purchased booth from a rented one from most exhibit houses.
-In other words, contemporary exhibit design, construction, and ownership are more flexible and beautiful than ever before.
+In other words, trade show booth design, construction, and ownership are more flexible and beautiful than ever before.

 Getting Started with Trade Show Booth Design